 Contributors to your success

-- At least 2 busy seasons in public accounting audit or 2+ years in accounting advisory (Big Four a plus)
+- A minimum of 2 busy seasons in public accounting audit or a minimum of 2 years in accounting advisory (Big Four a plus)

 - A passion for technical accounting, related research, and reading and applying US GAAP and/or IFRS accounting standards

 - Experience in ASC 815/ASC 820 and/or IFRS 9/IFRS 13 a plus, but not necessary as long as you have the aptitude and desire to become a subject matter expert on these topics

 - A desire to thrill clients — the client service part of public accounting is fulfilling for you, and you’d like to carry your client-service orientation into this next opportunity

 - Enjoyment for working as part of a team and having camaraderie with your colleagues

 - Excellent organizational, multi-tasking, self-motivating and time-management skills

 - Excellent oral and written communication skills